hoodbu/day-zero-aws-tf/README.md

-# terraform-aws-primer
+# day-zero-aws
-Terraform Primer creates the following resources in AWS:
+This Terraform script creates the following Day Zero resources in AWS:
 1. One (1) VPC in region defined in aws_region variable.
 All subsequent resources created in that.
 2. One (1) Public Route Table
 3. One (1) Private Route Table